cozy/cozy-ui/docs/README.md

   * `yarn makeSvgr assets/icons/[new icon folder]/[new icon file name]`
 * Update the documentation by adding the icon in `react/Icon/Readme.md` inside `SVGr icons` and `Available UI icons` sections
 * Don't forget to check the icon's color on different theme (inverted, etc.)
-* Update the tests by running `yarn build && yarn test -u`
+* Update the tests by running `yarn sprite && yarn build && yarn test -u`

 ### Develop inside an app